APPLICABLE RULES- BIO WASTE MANAGEMENT RULES,2016

 Treatment option

-• Human anatomical waste –Human tissues , organs , body parts and fetus
+• Human anatomical waste –Human tissues, ogans, parts, and fetus

-• Animal anatomical waste –Experimental animal carcasses , body parts , organs , tissues including the waste generated from animals used in experiment
+• Animal anatomical waste –Experimenta,l animal carcasses, body parts, organs, tissues, including the waste generated from animal use experiments

-• Expired or discarded medicine- pharmaceutical waste like antiBiotics , cyto toxic drug
+• Expired or discarded medicine- pharmaceutical waste like antibiotics, cytotoxic drugs

-• Chemical waste- chemical used in production of Biological and used or discarded disinfectants
+• Chemical waste- chemicals used in the production of Biological products and used or discarded disinfectants

-Separate collection system leading to effluent treatment system
+Separate collection system leading to the effluent treatment system

-• Chemical Liquid waste – liquid waste generated due to use of chemicals in production of Biological and used or discarded disinfectants , silver x ray.
+• Chemical Liquid waste – liquid waste generated due to the use of chemicals in the production of Biological products and used or discarded disinfectants, silver, and ray.

 • Discarded Linen , mattresses , beddings contaminated with blood or body fluid